Love the Vine You’re With: Sustainable Wine in the Pacific Northwest

 This growing trend may even be coming to your town.
 In Portland, Oregon there are wine bars – such as Barrel Fine Wine + Tasting Bar – serving wine directly from the keg.
 Technology has improved, allowing keg wines to favorably compete on the basis of quality with bottle aged wines.

-There are a number of other sustainable wine producers in Washington incorporating ecologically sound practices.
-A notable example is Waters Winery, which has implemented a unique nine point plan in their building architecture.
+There are a number of other producers making sustainable wine in the Pacific Northwest incorporating ecologically sound practices.
+A notable example is Waters Winery in Washington, which has implemented a unique nine point plan in their building architecture.
 This approach conserves electricity, water, raw materials, and reduces both greenhouse gas emissions and waste output.
 As outlined in Sustainable Winery Architecture: Nine Ways to Save Money and the Planet:

 “Key elements are reducing heat gain/loss, using more natural light, and using materials that help accomplish these goals.”